South Fork Reservation Council . . .

 For the South Fork Reservation, cattle-raising represents the second most significant source of tribal income behind federal contracts.

-The tribe has several projects in the planning stage, including a tribal store, expansion of the tribal livestock herd, a child care facility, and commercial hunting and fishing operations.
+The band has several projects in the planning stage, including a tribal store, expansion of the tribal livestock herd, a camping & RV area, and commercial hunting and fishing operations.

 The band is considering the development of a recreational fishing industry on the reservation.
 It has also directed some research into the region's fisheries for the Nevada Fish and Game Commission.

-Though the tribal government actually employs very few people, the tribe's primary source of income is the various federal contracts administered by the Council.
+Though the tribal government actually employs very few people, the band's primary source of income is the various federal contracts administered by the Council.